Ahmad of Kalat: Life

-Yar Khan’s younger brother, Prince Agha Abdul Karim Baloch, revolted against his decision and took refuge in Afghanistan to wage an armed resistance against Pakistan, with little support from the rest of Balochistan.
+Yar Khan's younger brother, Prince Agha Abdul Karim Baloch, revolted against his decision and took refuge in Afghanistan to wage an armed resistance against Pakistan, with little support from the rest of Balochistan.
 He finally surrendered to Pakistan in 1950.
-Jinnah and his successors allowed Yar Khan to retain his title until the province's dissolution in 1955.

 On 3 October 1952, as one of the princely states of Pakistan, Kalat entered into the Baluchistan States Union with three neighbouring states, Kharan, Las Bela, and Makran, with Yar Khan at the head of the Union with the title of Khan-e-Azam.
-The Khanate came to an end on 14 October 1955, when it was incorporated into West Pakistan.
+The Khanate came to an end on 14 October 1955, when the Baluchistan States Union was dissolved, Kalat was incorporated into the One Unit of West Pakistan, and Yar Khan ceased to rule.

 Yar Khan briefly declared himself Khan again in defiance of the Pakistani state from June to October 1958.
-On 6 October 1958, the Pakistani government arrested and imprisoned Yar Khan on sedition charges during the 1958 Pakistani coup d'état against President Iskander Mirza but later released him and briefly restored his title in 1962.
+On 6 October 1958, the Pakistani government arrested and imprisoned him on charges of sedition during the 1958 Pakistani coup d'état against President Iskander Mirza, but it later released him and briefly restored his title in 1962.
 His arrest triggered an insurgent uprising led by Nauroz Khan in 1959.

 Legacy

 Yar Khan's eldest son, Mir Suleman Dawood Jan, assumed the title of Khan of Kalat upon his father's death in 1979.
-On Dawood Jan's death his son Suleman Daud Jan became new Khan of Kalat.
+On Dawood Jan's death his son Suleman Daud Jan became the new Khan of Kalat.
 He has lived in exile in London since the death of Akbar Bugti in 2006.
 Chief Minister Abdul Malik Baloch and Sanaullah Zehri have asked him to return to Pakistan.
-Yar Khan's younger sons, Prince Mohyuddin Baloch and grandson Umer Daud Khan, are both politicians in Pakistan.
+Yar Khan's younger sons, Prince Mohyuddin Baloch and grandson Prince Umer Daud Khan, are both politicians in Pakistan.